avarabyeu/wills/README.md

 });
 ```

-Here is more simple version in Will style:
+Here is more simple version in Wills style:

 ```java
 WillExecutorService executorService = WillExecutors.willDecorator(Executors.newFixedThreadPool(10));